wanghuangjie/Awesome-Hackintosh-XPS-9360/README.md

-# macOS on Dell XPS 9360
+# macOS on Dell XPS 9360 From Darkvoid！

 This repository contains a sample configuration to run macOS (Currently Mojave Sierra `10.14.4`) on a Dell XPS 9360